-- 2. Disconnect your mouse from the USB port on the back of your computer and replace it with the other end of the cable.
-(Your computer's mouse will be disabled.) - 3.
-If necessary, configure your computer to work with a USB mouse. - 4.
-You can connect an external mouse to the USB Type A port or use the port as a USB hub to connect an external USB device, if you want.
+- 2. Disconnect your mouse from the port on the back of your computer and replace it with the other end of the cable.
+(Your computer's mouse will be disabled while you are using the remote as a mouse.) - 3.
+If necessary, configure your computer to work with a USB mouse.